aksommerville/egg-202405/README.md

 - - [ ] Windows.
 - - [ ] Preferred language for Mac and Windows.
 - [ ] Call JS from Wasm and vice-versa.
+- [ ] User-supplied HTTP permissions.
+- [ ] User-supplied storage permissions.
+- [ ] Accelerometer input.
+- [ ] softrender: Update (encfmt) with alpha hint when an image is used as destination, and initialize at decode.
+- [ ] softrender: Tint and global alpha.
+I think would be best to implement as blenders at softrender_draw.c, not sure.

+### Low Priority

 - [ ] Assess SfgPrinter performance, opportunities for optimization here if needed.
 - [ ] Synthesizer, native.
 - - [ ] GM instruments.